MaciekBielski/cLabs/README.md

   Known at the compile time.
 For constants initialized on runtime and never changed use `const`.

+* Special containers:
+  - `pair` and `tuple` are heterogenious
+  - `array`, `vector` and `tuple` are contiguously allocated
+  - `bitset` and `vectov<bool>` keep bits and access them via proxy objects,

 * `array`
-  Better than built-in array, has `constexpr` size,
+  Better than built-in array, has `constexpr` size defined at compile time and can be on stack, no constructor or allocator, efficient for moving.
+Can be seen as tuple of elements of the same type.

 * `array_view<T>`
   Run-time check when using raw array `T tab[123]`, `array_view<T>{tab}` will make `tab.size()` for scope-check,

+* `bitset` (not bit-field)
+  - Have few interesting ways of initialization, eg. from part of basic_string,
+  - `vector<bool>` is similar but has an allocator and changeable size,

-* not-null
+* `not_null`
   Run-time check when a pointer cannot be nullptr: `not_null<T*> ptr`,

 * `bitset`, `make_pair()`, `make_tuple()`